 Amid applause Rod Roddy, wearing a bright sequined jacket and electric blue tie, walked to Bailey’s side and began to intone:

 “Thank you, Bob Barker. . . .
 Sorry.
 Habit.
 Thank you, Mr. Bailey.
 Ladies and gentlemen, make the most of this Halloween Hoedown.
 Find your family members.
 Greet old friends, make new ones.
 Tonight our food and music will be provided by a few of Greenwood’s own residents.
 We thank them.
 Eat all you want because you won’t put on a pound.
 Dance as if you were lighter than air because tonight you are!
 I will make public announcements as needed throughout the night.
 We all have to be back in our eternal resting places by midnight.
 I’ll let you know when the party’s over.”

 Amon Carter, firing his pistols: “Yippie for Fort Worth, yippie for Greenwood, yippie for Halloween!”

-After Carter drifted away from Turner’s Oak, Nenetta Burton Carter and Minnie Meacham Carter as discreetly as they could marched him behind the nearest crypt and pointed out to him—in stereo—the fact that he had embarrassed them in public.
+After Carter drifted away from Turner’s Oak, Nenetta Burton Carter and Minnie Meacham Carter as discreetly as they could caught up with him.
+Each taking an elbow he did not have, Nenetta and Minnie frogmarched Amon behind the nearest crypt and pointed out to him—in stereo—the fact that he had embarrassed them in public.

-“It was just a joke, ladies.
-Jeez.
-You’re nagging me for joking that you nagged me!
+Carter ducked his head defensively: “Jeez, ladies, it was just a joke.
+You’re nagging me in death for joking that you nagged me in life!
 Gimme a break.
 What part of ‘Till death do us part’ don’t you understand?”

 Meanwhile, positioned around the cemetery were five resident musicians to provide entertainment: